 In this case, you would subtract $65,000 from $110,000 which would yield a taxable income of $45,000.

-The calculation is not yet complete, now that you have the correct amount for ordinary taxable income, it’s time to calculate how much you will need to pay in long-term capital gains.
+The calculation is not yet complete.
+Now that you have the correct amount for ordinary taxable income, it’s time to calculate how much you will need to pay in long-term capital gains. (if applicable in your state).

 You can calculate the amount that will be counted as long-term capital gains by subtracting the tax basis from the cash value of your policy.
 The tax basis is the same as the amount of money that you have already paid on your policy in terms of premiums.